 Small Bowel Obstruction (SBO)

 Patients may present with vague, crampy abdominal pain with or without vomiting.
 This can be an acute or subacute presentation and may be intermittent.
 In a gastric bypass patient, these symptoms must be worked up promptly with a CT scan to look for an internal hernia.
 A CT scan has a lower sensitivity for diagnosing SBO in LRYGB when compared to the general public.
 Treatment is exploration, either laparoscopically or open, and specifics of the operation are related to the etiology of obstruction.
-In a patient who has a negative CT scan but has continued obstructive symptoms, diagnostic laparoscopy must be considered.
+In a patient with a negative CT scan but has continued obstructive symptoms, diagnostic laparoscopy must be considered.

 Dumping syndrome can be classified as either early or late and encompass different clinical presentations.
-The prevalence of dumping syndrome post RYGB with a median follow up of 4.5 years is about 13% and is more commonly found in young females.
+The prevalence of dumping syndrome post RYGB with a median follow-up of 4.5 years is about 13% and is more commonly found in young females.